mdeguzis/SteamOS-Tools/README.md

 ## Wiki

-Please refer to the [wiki](https://github.com/ProfessorKaos64/SteamOS-Tools/wiki). located to your right in this repository for all supplemental information.
+Please refer to the [wiki](https://github.com/ProfessorKaos64/SteamOS-Tools/wiki), located to your right in this repository for all supplemental information and instructions.

 ## Usage